project-planton/eks-cluster-pulumi-module/example.md

   workersManagementMode: MANAGED
 ```

-# Example with Existing VPC
+# Example with Existing Network

 This example creates an EKS Cluster in an existing VPC.